Organizational intelligence: Organizational intelligence vs operational intelligence

 Organizational intelligence and operational intelligence are usually seen as subsets of business analytics, since both are types of know-how that have the goal of improving business performance across the enterprise.
 Operational intelligence is often linked to or compared with real-time business intelligence (BI) since both deliver visibility and insight into business operations.
 Operational intelligence differs from BI in being primarily activity-centric, whereas BI is primarily data-centric and relies on a database (or Hadoop cluster) as well as after-the-fact and report-based approaches to identifying patterns in data.
 By definition, operational intelligence works in real-time and transforms unstructured data streams—from log files, sensor, network, and service data—into real-time, actionable intelligence.

 While operational intelligence is activity-focused and BI is data-focused, organizational intelligence differs from these other approaches in being workforce- or organization-focused.
 Organizational intelligence helps companies understand the relationships that drive their business—by identifying communities as well as employee workflow and collaborative communications patterns across geographies, divisions, and internal and external organizations.

 Information process

 There are many aspects that organizations must consider in the three steps that they take to gain information.
 Without these considerations, organizations may experience strategic challenges.

 Acquiring information

-First of all, organizations must acquire applicable information to make beneficial predictions.
-An organization must ask what they already know and need to know, they must also know the timeframe in which the information is needed and where and to find it.
-To make the best judgments, they must also evaluate the value of the information.
-Seemingly valuable information that costs more to find than gain from can hurt the company, if judged valuable, the organization must find the most efficient means of acquiring it.
+Organizations must acquire applicable information to make beneficial predictions.
+An organization must understand what they already know and need to know, they must also know the timeframe in which the information is needed and where and to find it.
+They must also evaluate the value of the information, as the process of searching for seemingly valuable but elusive information can hurt the company financially.
+If judged valuable, the organization must find the most efficient means of acquiring it.